thtang/Image_sorter/README.md

 Installation
 ------------

-* Download and install version 2.x of the
+* Download and install version 3.x of the
   [Python programming language][python-dl].
-* Download and install the [PyQt4 libraries][pyqt-dl].
+* Download and install the [PyQt5 libraries][pyqt-dl].
 * Download and extract, or checkout the contents of this repository.
-* Compile the user interface description into a Python class by running the command `python2-pyuic4 shellgamesorter.ui > shellgamesorter_ui.py` in the directory containing `shellgamesorter.ui`.
+* Compile the user interface description into a Python class by running the command `pyuic5 shellgamesorter.ui -o shellgamesorter_ui.py` in the directory containing `shellgamesorter.ui`.